schlatterbeck/pymininec/README.rst

 ``test/ohio.py``.
 Compared to the values computed by NEC [5]_, the Basic code produces slightly higher values for near and far field while the Python code produces slightly lower values than NEC.
-I've not tried to simulate this in NEC yet.
+I've not tried to simulate this myself in NEC yet.

 You can find the files in
 ``test/ohio*`` (the thesis was at Ohio University).
 This time there is a